-This book uses the Myers-Briggs personality test to help you find a career that suits your strengths, interests, and preferences.
+This book uses personality frameworks, like the Myers-Briggs and the Enneagram test, to help you find a career that suits your strengths, interests, and preferences.
 You will learn how to choose a job that matches your personality type, how to leverage your natural talents, and how to avoid common pitfalls in your career path.
 This book is ideal for interns who are still exploring their options and want to find their true calling.

 2. What Colour Is Your Parachute?
 2021: A Practical Manual for Job-Hunters and Career-Changers by Richard N. Bolles.

 This is a classic book that has helped millions of people find their dream jobs.
 It teaches you how to conduct a self-inventory, how to research potential employers, how to write effective resumes and cover letters, how to ace interviews and negotiate salaries, and how to start your own business.
 This book is perfect for interns who are looking for practical advice and proven strategies to land their next job.

 3. Designing Your Work Life: How to Thrive and Change and Find Happiness at Work by Bill Burnett and Dave Evans.